Series Preview | Yankees vs. Red Sox I: Another April, another series at Fenway

 As for Lackey, anecdotally I feel like he generally pitches pretty well against the Yankees, though statistically that’s not necessarily the case, as he owns a career 4.43 ERA against New York.
 Obviously his results from a large portion of that tally came from facing completely different lineups and hitters, and aren’t necessarily indicative of how he’ll fare against the 2011 iteration of the Yankees, but it seems like a fair benchmark.
 In three starts against the Yankees last year he shut them out over 6 innings in the second game of the season, gave up five earned runs over 6 on August 7 and threw 7.2 innings of two-earned-run ball in the last game of the season.

-In the FOX Saturday Afternoon Game of Death (though maybe the uncharacteristic 1pm start will somehow serve as a reverse jinx), Nova (5.24 ERA, 5.03 FIP) faces Clay Buchholz (3.87 ERA/4.16 FIP), who only saw the Yankees twice last year.
+In the FOX Saturday Afternoon Game of Death (though maybe the uncharacteristic 1pm start will somehow serve as a reverse jinx), Nova (5.24 ERA, 5.03 FIP) faces (3.87 ERA/4.16 FIP), who only saw the Yankees twice last year.
 In the first game, the Bombers battered Buchholz for five earned runs in five innings on May 8; in the second he was far more in control, yielding only three runs over an impressive 7 1/3 innings.
 Nova started against Boston at the Stadium back in September and was bad, only going 4.2 innings and giving up four runs.
 I can’t say I have a great feeling about the unproven Nova facing Boston at home; but perhaps he’ll pleasantly surprise.

 As it’s still too early to start comparing overall team stats, here are the presumed lineups along with their 2011 CAIRO-projected slash lines: